OpenPipe/open_deep_research_training/README.md

 # Open Deep Research Training

-This tutorial demonstrates how to train your own deep research agent using GRPO to exceed Sonnet 4's perfromance.
+This tutorial demonstrates how to train your own deep research agent using GRPO to exceed Sonnet 4's performance.
 Specifically, you will be using the [ART](https://github.com/OpenPipe/ART) library to specialize Qwen 2.5 14B for [Langchain's open deep research](https://github.com/langchain-ai/open_deep_research) framework, and will evaluate your agent's performance using [DeepResearch Bench: A Comprehensive Benchmark for Deep Research Agents](https://github.com/Ayanami0730/deep_research_bench).
 In addition to the GRPO training step, you will also run an initial SFT training run to improve the model's baseline performance.

 The chart below shows the accuracy of a Qwen 2.5 14B Instruct model (the same model you will be training) as it learns to perform deep research, eventually exceeding the performance of GPT-4.1 and Sonnet 4.
 With any luck, your model will be able to do the same!